Introduction

 In light of all that happened during the crisis, their objective is to find the person who best exemplifies the needed set of abilities and will contribute the greatest value to an organization.

-Here are three practical suggestions to help you stand out from the competition when hiring top tech talent while considering recruitment in the middle of layoffs.
+Here are three practical suggestions to help you stand out from the competition when hiring top tech talent while considering recruitment in the middle of recruiting layoffs.

 Now let’s get started.